PythonBlue/racra-wwise/README.md

 # RACRA-WWise

-Sound extraction scripts for Ratchet and Clan: Rift apart for PC
+Sound modding scripts for Ratchet and Clan: Rift apart for PC

 ## Requirements